 The first ornament Bahá’u’lláh counsels is to “know thyself” and “recognize that which leadeth unto loftiness or lowliness, glory or abasement, wealth or poverty.”
 It is accompanied by counsel to be of benefit to yourself and others through earning a livelihood.

 The second ornament is to “associate with all the peoples and kindreds of the earth with joy and radiance, inasmuch as consorting with people hath promoted and will continue to promote unity and concord”.

 The third is the “light of a good character” and practising justice and fairness towards our fellow human beings.

 The fourth ornament is concerned with being trustworthy: “the door of security for all that dwell on earth”.

-The fifth ornament requires that one “not ignore the truth of any matter” and to speak the truth.
+The fifth ornament requires that one “not ignore the truth of any matter” and that one speak the truth.
 Further, that one “should not deny any soul the reward” to which they are entitled.
-Bahá’u’lláh draws particular attention to the respect to be accorded to those who create: noting the appreciation that is fairly due for the “river of arts” that is flowing from the West.
+Bahá’u’lláh draws particular attention to the respect to be accorded to craftsmen, noting the appreciation that is fairly due to the “river of arts” that is flowing from the West.

 The sixth and final ornament is knowledge.
 “It is incumbent upon everyone to acquire it.”

-(This article is the 29th in a series of what I hope will be 200 articles in 200 days for the 200th anniversary of the birth of Bahá’u’lláh.
-The anniversary is being celebrated around the world on 21 and 22 October 2017, The articles are simply my personal reflections on Bahá’u’lláh’s life and work.
-Any errors or inadequacies in these articles are solely my responsibility.)
+This article is the 29th in a series of what I hope will become 200 articles in 200 days for the 200th anniversary of the birth of Bahá’u’lláh.
+The anniversary is being celebrated around the world on 21 and 22 October 2017.
+The articles are simply my personal reflections on Bahá’u’lláh’s life and work.
+Any errors or inadequacies in these articles are solely my responsibility.